gokiburikin/gkbrkn_noita/README.md

 # Goki's Things
 **Do not click the Clone or download button.
 Check the Releases tab (https://github.com/gokiburikin/gkbrkn_noita/releases).**

-A collection of changes and additions to Noita.
-This mod contains an in-game config menu found at the top right of the screen.
-Use it to toggle options and custom content. **To install just download the latest release zip (not the Source code) from https://github.com/gokiburikin/gkbrkn_noita/releases and extract the gkbrkn_noita folder to your Noita mods folder.**
+A collection of changes and additions to Noita. **This mod contains an in-game config menu.
+Click the button found at the top right of the screen in-game to open the configuration menu** and use it to toggle options and custom content. **To install just download the latest release zip (not the Source code) from https://github.com/gokiburikin/gkbrkn_noita/releases and extract the gkbrkn_noita folder to your Noita mods folder.**

 **I highly recommend taking the time to tailor the mod to your liking.** My intention is to offer a selection of options for the player to choose from, not for every option to be enabled.
 Every change this mod makes can be toggled on or off in the config menu.

 ## Loadouts
 This mod includes a loadout manager.
 Enable it to control loadouts, loadout skins (for player skin support) and the toggling of individual loadouts.
 Goki's Things must be loaded before (higher in the list than) other loadout mods!

-In the config menu you can enable loadout management under Misc > Loadouts > Manage.
+In the config menu you can enable loadout management under Options > Loadouts > Manage.
 This will overwrite the loadout logic of supported mods and let Goki's Things handle loadouts in place of all of them, allowing compatibility between multiple loadout mods at once.
 Modders can also look at the loadouts file in this mod as an example of how to add new loadouts to Goki's Things.

-Aside from management, you can also easily disable loadouts with the Misc > Loadouts > Enabled option, and you can choose if you want to use the custom player sprites and capes that loadouts use.
+Aside from management, you can also easily disable loadouts with the Options > Loadouts > Enabled option, and you can choose if you want to use the custom player sprites and capes that loadouts use.
 This is for player character skin compatibility.

 There is another mod called Selectable Classes by Ruri (https://modworkshop.net/mod/26171) that spawns class pickups at the start of the run so you can choose the loadout you want instead of rerolling for it.
-If Misc > Loadouts > Selectable Classes Integration is enabled alongside Selectable Classes then Goki's Things will take all managed and enabled loadouts and add them as class pickups to the starting room.
+If Options > Loadouts > Selectable Classes Integration is enabled alongside Selectable Classes then Goki's Things will take all managed and enabled loadouts and add them as class pickups to the starting room.

 ### Loadouts
 - **Alchemist**: Chaotic Transmutation Acid Ball, Water, Potions, Material Compression.